 We really enjoyed pedaling around the Park Marina area with no cars around today, courtesy of ShastaLivingStreets.org and Rader Traffic Control.
 The neighborhood presents an entirely different perspective by bike.

 As amazing as it was out there, it’s truly bittersweet.
 Both Erin and I spent our morning ride describing to one another how lovely it would be if Park Marina instead was lined with shops and restaurants facing the river.
 And if it incorporated bikes and walking, all the time.
-All these people would be out every day enjoying our short urban waterfront.
+Woe tom.Ok on th would be out every day enjoying our short urban waterfront.
 Our hidden jewel.
-Maybe riding bikes from bistro to sports bar for a pint.
+Maybee saddle and startling again was good to see people riding bikes from the bistro to the sports bar for a pint.
 So beautiful.
 So pleasant.
 Just nice.

 I’ve written about this subject before, here.
 There is a Park Marina vision.
 I didn’t make this up.